frederik-hoeft/rimworld-more-injuries/README.md

 **Treatment**: Cardiac arrest must be treated immediately with [CPR](#cpr) to restore blood flow and hopefully restart the heart.
 In cases of `ventricular fibrillation`, a [defibrillator](#defibrillator) can be used to shock the heart back into a normal rhythm, which may be faster and more effective than [CPR](#cpr).
 In cases of `clinical death`, only [CPR](#cpr) will be effective.

+> [!NOTE]
-> :information_source: **Biotech DLC**: Sanguaphages are immune to cardiac arrest and will automatically recover from it once entering deathrest.
+> **Biotech DLC**: Sanguaphages are immune to cardiac arrest and will automatically recover from it once entering deathrest.

 ### Chemical Peritonitis